Warbo/chriswarbo-net/unfinished/sk_in_egglog_4.md

 `Com`{.scheme} values, but it cannot make any further assumptions about their structure or relationships.

-We'll still use the idea of taking the "successor symbol", but that can now be an ordinary function that increments our `i64`{.scheme} value:
+We'll still use the idea of a "successor symbol", but that can now be an ordinary function that increments our `i64`{.scheme} value:

 ```{.scheme pipe="./show"}